Key Highlights

 The address 185.63.2253.200 fails to meet these rules, making it a malformed IP.
 Websites and articles often highlight this address as a source of confusion, warning users to watch for such anomalies in network data and discussions.

-IPv4 vs. IPv6: Standards and Differences
+IPv4 vs. IPv6 Standards and Differences

 IPv6 was introduced to address the exhaustion of IPv4 addresses.
 Instead of four sets of numbers, IPv6 uses eight groups of hexadecimal digits, such as 2001:0db8:85a3:0000:0000:8a2e:0370:7334.
-This format vastly increases the number of available addresses for a growing internet.
+This format greatly increases the number of available addresses as the Internet grows.

 Common Formatting Errors with IP Addresses